simphotonics/simulated_annealing/example/SEARCH_SPACE.md

 ![Inverse CDF of Theta](https://raw.githubusercontent.com/simphotonics/simulated_annealing/main/example/plots/inverseCdfThetaUniform.png)

- In order to correct the 2-dimensional spherical PDF we have to explicitly specify an inverse CDF when creating the interval `theta`.
-The corrected inverse CDF of theta take the form:
+ In order to correct the 2-dimensional spherical PDF we have to explicitly specify an iCDF when creating the interval `theta`.
+The corrected iCDF of theta take the form:

  cdf<sup>-1</sup>(p, theta<sub>min</sub>, theta<sub>max</sub>) = arccos( p &middot; ( cos(theta<sub>min</sub>) - cos(theta<sub>max</sub>) ) - cos(theta<sub>min</sub>) ).

+ To derive the formula above one starts with the surface area: dA = d&phi; d&theta; sin(&theta;) of the sphere with unity radius to construct the PDF then the CDF and final the iCDF.

 ```Dart
 double inverseCdf(num p, num thetaMin, num thetaMax) {